The Best Symbols in Poetry and Literature

 (maturity), fall (senescence), winter (old age and death).

-A ring, especially a band of gold, represents faithfulness and fidelity: "With
+A ring, especially a band of gold, represents love, faithfulness and fidelity: "With

 this ring, I thee wed."

 The dove symbolizes peace, as do the olive and the lamb: "How many seas must a

 white dove sail, before she sleeps in the sand?"

 Iron and steel are symbolic of strength and invulnerability: Superman is the iconic "Man

 The color green suggests life and fertility, especially things that are newly or recently born

 The color purple represents royalty and privilege: "Prince Charles was born to the purple."